mahdouglass/torchandwait/src/pages/about/index.md

 **Home**

-I have a beautiful wife who was the first player who agreed to participate in my first campaign.
+I have a beautiful wife who was the first player that agreed to participate in my first campaign.
 I also have an awesome, 1-year-old son who has graciously agreed to sleep at night and allow us to play.
 Unfortunately, I do have to shut my office door to prevent my two cats from walking over my plans during gameplay.

 **Hobbies**

 I always enjoy creating games.
 Probably the most exciting thing that I am working on is an Augmented Reality play setting for tabletop games.
-While this exists on a monitor, I'm working on making this a reality for the hololens.
+While this exists on a monitor, I'm working on making this a reality for the Hololens.